vavr-io/vavr-kotlin/README.md

-# Javaslang Kotlin
+# JΛVΛSLΛNG Kotlin

-Javaslang Kotlin is a set of Kotlin niceties for the Javaslang functional collections library.
+JΛVΛSLΛNG Kotlin is a set of Kotlin niceties for the Javaslang functional collections library.

 Niceties include:
-- factory methods with more unique names than `of`
+- factory methods with names more unique than `of`
 - extension methods as appropriate
 - conversions to and from Kotlin collections

 ## Usage
-Import Javaslang Kotlin as follows:
+Import JΛVΛSLΛNG Kotlin as follows:
 ```kotlin
     import javaslang.kotlin.*
 ```